HPEDevCom/redfishdocs/docs/redfishClients/ilorest-userguide/globalcommands.md

 ]
 ```

-Use the multisave option to specify multiple types to save in a single file.
+Use the `--multisave` option to specify multiple types to save in a single file.
 This file can be sent to load in order to load multiple types with a single command.
 All type strings are delimited by a ','.

 ```shell
 iLOrest > save --multisave Bios.,ComputerSystem.